munificent/craftinginterpreters/book/global-variables.md

 a handful of straightforward engineering tasks.
 Once we've completed them, our virtual machine will support variables.

-Actually, it will only support *global* variables.
+Actually, it will support only *global* variables.
 Locals are coming in the [next chapter][].
-In jlox, we managed to cram them both into a single chapter, because we used the same implementation technique for all variables.
+In jlox, we managed to cram them both into a single chapter because we used the same implementation technique for all variables.
 We built a chain of environments, one for each scope, all the way up to the top.
 That was a simple, clean way to learn how to manage state.